 • Amount of trunk flexion and side bend

 From a software standpoint, good rotation can look very different based on how guys present.
-So what does “bad” rotation look like?
+But if I’m looking for “bad” rotation, I’d start with the following three things:

 • Are the hips able to rotate cleanly into contact without any barriers to action?

 Hip rotation is the foundation for rotation of the body.
 Where the hips go, the chest will follow.
 Any sort of shifting (body leaks forward), vaulting (hips extend early), or an insufficient amount of rotation (premature deceleration) will impact the delivery of the barrel.
-Underdelivered hips create underdelivered barrels.
+Under-delivered hips create under-delivered barrels.

 • Are the hips able to decelerate post contact?